 – We are not currently available in Mexico or Latin America.
 We are available in the U.S., Canada, UK, Australia, New Zealand, Brazil, France, and Germany.
 We’re always looking to expand internationally to other countries, of course.

-So, I mean, we have your information because you registered for the webinar, and we’ll follow up after the fact.
+We have your information because you registered for the webinar, and we’ll follow up after the fact.
 But we’re definitely always tracking that, and I would definitely be on the lookout for what other numbers we’ll offer moving forward in the future.

 – Okay.
 And one from Tom DeSantos.
 “Does doing this type of tracking require multiple numbers, or can it all be done…can these types of stats be gathered just with one number?”

 – A lot of what I showed you earlier can be accomplished with one number per campaign, if that makes sense.
 So, each one of your Facebook campaigns or ad types, you will need one phone number.
-But for some of the really granular stuff regarding, like, what landing page someone was on, whether or not they were specifically were on mobile or desktop in terms of device type, that does require something called a keyword pool, which what that is is we actually request a pool of numbers, the minimum is four, that we swap out on your website based on your web traffic and how many visitors are on the site at once.
+But for some of the really granular stuff regarding, like, what landing page someone was on, whether or not they were specifically were on mobile or desktop in terms of device type, that does require something called a website pool, which what that is is we actually request a pool of numbers, the minimum is four, that we swap out on your website based on your web traffic and how many visitors are on the site at once.

-And, that’s how you get some of the really, really granular stuff that I showed you.
+That’s how you get some of the really, really granular stuff that I showed you.
 But if all you’re really trying to track is how are my different Facebook campaigns working, or just how are my Facebook Ads in general working, you can do that with singular phone numbers.
 And then also what’s really cool is all that conversation intelligence stuff that I showed you, the call recording, the keyword spotting, call highlights, that’s all available for any one of our CallRail phone numbers.

-So, either, or.
+Either, or.
 So maybe you do just start out with one number and get that really great conversation intelligence, and then kind of expand your tracking from there.

 – All right, cool beans.
 Let’s look for another one.
 “So there’s no problem in making a landing page for mobile and another for desktop, but how do you tell where the visits are coming from?”